 Nextiva / Blog / VoIP

 What Is Interactive Voice Response (IVR)?
-Why & How To Use It
+And How to Use It

 What Is Interactive Voice Response (IVR) & How Do Businesses Use It?

-Learn how IVR systems work, the benefits they provide businesses and contact centers, and some best practices to when setting up IVR call routing.
+Learn how interactive voice response (IVR) systems work, the benefits they provide businesses, and how to set up effective call routing.

 Yaniv Masjedi